 How Much ?

-Then contact some of their customers for references.
+Contact some of their ecommece companies customers for references.

 Remember there are Ecommerce Grants available too.